SiTime (NASDAQ:SITM) Downgraded by Zacks Investment Research to “Hold”

 According to Zacks, “SiTime Corporation offers MEMS-based silicon timing system solutions, through a wholly-owned subsidiary of MegaChips Corporation.
 SiTime Corporation is based in SANTA CLARA, Calif. “

-A number of other research analysts have also issued reports on the stock.
-Roth Capital reiterated a buy rating and set a $130.00 price target (up from $110.00) on shares of SiTime in a research note on Wednesday, December 30th.
-Needham & Company LLC upped their target price on shares of SiTime from $75.00 to $105.00 and gave the stock a buy rating in a research report on Thursday, November 5th.
-Finally, Raymond James upped their target price on shares of SiTime from $80.00 to $110.00 and gave the stock an outperform rating in a research report on Thursday, November 5th.
-One analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus price target of $82.00.
+Several other equities research analysts have also recently commented on SITM.
+Raymond James raised their target price on shares of SiTime from $80.00 to $110.00 and gave the stock an outperform rating in a research report on Thursday, November 5th.
+Roth Capital reissued a buy rating and set a $130.00 price target (up from $110.00) on shares of SiTime in a research report on Wednesday, December 30th.
+Finally, Needham & Company LLC lifted their price target on shares of SiTime from $75.00 to $105.00 and gave the company a buy rating in a research report on Thursday, November 5th.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+The company currently has a consensus rating of Buy and an average price target of $82.00.

-SiTime (NASDAQ:SITM) last issued its earnings results on Monday, November 9th.
-The company reported $0.23 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.15 by $0.08.
-The firm had revenue of $32.67 million during the quarter, compared to analysts’ expectations of $31.50 million.
-As a group, research analysts forecast that SiTime will post -0.67 EPS for the current fiscal year.
+SiTime (NASDAQ:SITM) last posted its earnings results on Monday, November 9th.
+The company reported $0.23 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.08.
+The company had revenue of $32.67 million during the quarter, compared to analysts’ expectations of $31.50 million.
+On average, equities research analysts expect that SiTime will post -0.49 earnings per share for the current fiscal year.

-In other SiTime news, insider Vincent P. Pangrazio sold 4,000 shares of the stock in a transaction that occurred on Thursday, December 17th.
-The shares were sold at an average price of $110.00, for a total transaction of $440,000.00.
-Following the transaction, the insider now owns 107,494 shares of the company’s stock, valued at $11,824,340.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, insider Lionel Bonnot sold 1,251 shares of the firm’s stock in a transaction on Tuesday, November 24th.
-The shares were sold at an average price of $83.32, for a total transaction of $104,233.32.
-Following the completion of the transaction, the insider now directly owns 123,660 shares in the company, valued at approximately $10,303,351.20.
+In other SiTime news, CEO Rajesh Vashist sold 3,000 shares of the firm’s stock in a transaction dated Wednesday, January 20th.
+The shares were sold at an average price of $136.73, for a total transaction of $410,190.00.
+Following the completion of the sale, the chief executive officer now directly owns 684,091 shares in the company, valued at approximately $93,535,762.43.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, EVP Piyush B. Sevalia sold 1,260 shares of the firm’s stock in a transaction dated Tuesday, November 24th.
+The shares were sold at an average price of $82.73, for a total transaction of $104,239.80.
+Following the sale, the executive vice president now owns 125,958 shares of the company’s stock, valued at $10,420,505.34.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 90,810 shares of company stock worth $8,466,621.
-0.80% of the stock is currently owned by insiders.
+Over the last three months, insiders have sold 73,960 shares of company stock valued at $7,086,861.
+0.80% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently modified their holdings of the company.
-Sei Investments Co. purchased a new position in shares of SiTime in the 3rd quarter valued at $881,000.
-California State Teachers Retirement System raised its stake in shares of SiTime by 85.4% in the 3rd quarter.
-California State Teachers Retirement System now owns 13,808 shares of the company’s stock valued at $1,160,000 after acquiring an additional 6,359 shares during the period.
-Penn Capital Management Co.
-Inc. raised its stake in shares of SiTime by 1.6% in the 3rd quarter.
-Penn Capital Management Co.
-Inc. now owns 79,680 shares of the company’s stock valued at $6,708,000 after acquiring an additional 1,238 shares during the period.
-Charles Schwab Investment Management Inc. raised its stake in shares of SiTime by 91.9% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 60,309 shares of the company’s stock valued at $5,068,000 after acquiring an additional 28,889 shares during the period.
-Finally, Pathstone Family Office LLC purchased a new position in shares of SiTime in the 3rd quarter valued at $29,000.
-54.07% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in the business.
+FMR LLC bought a new stake in SiTime during the 2nd quarter valued at about $75,786,000.
+BlackRock Inc. increased its stake in SiTime by 71.3% during the 3rd quarter.
+BlackRock Inc. now owns 620,018 shares of the company’s stock valued at $52,100,000 after purchasing an additional 257,980 shares in the last quarter.
+Frontier Capital Management Co.
+LLC increased its stake in SiTime by 61.5% during the 4th quarter.
+Frontier Capital Management Co.
+LLC now owns 368,621 shares of the company’s stock valued at $41,260,000 after purchasing an additional 140,336 shares in the last quarter.
+Trigran Investments Inc. increased its stake in SiTime by 189.3% during the 3rd quarter.
+Trigran Investments Inc. now owns 253,125 shares of the company’s stock valued at $21,270,000 after purchasing an additional 165,620 shares in the last quarter.
+Finally, State Street Corp increased its stake in SiTime by 65.4% during the 3rd quarter.
+State Street Corp now owns 138,129 shares of the company’s stock valued at $11,607,000 after purchasing an additional 54,616 shares in the last quarter.
+Institutional investors and hedge funds own 56.10% of the company’s stock.

 SiTime Corporation, a semiconductor company, provides silicon timing systems solutions in Taiwan, Hong Kong, the United States, and internationally.
 Its products include resonators and clock integrated circuits, programmable OCXOs, precision MHz super-TCXOs, MHz oscillators, 32.768 kHz oscillators, ÂµPower oscillators 1 Hz to 26 MHz, ruggedized oscillators, and embedded resonators.